docker-archive/mq-liberty/sample.docker.mq/README.md

+---
+title: "IBM MQ and WebSphere Liberty Solution Brief for Docker EE 2.0"
+summary: "This Solution Brief illustrates how Docker stack deploy can be used to stand up a topology on Docker Enterprise Edition with IBM MQ being used to communicate between two applications running on WebSphere Liberty."
+type: solutionbrief

+author:  powersplay
+product:
+  - ee
+testedon:
+  - ee-2.0
+  - ucp-3.0.0
+  - dtr-2.5
+platform:
+  - linux
+  - mac
+tags:
+  - certified
+  - deploy
+  - installing
+  - management
+---
 # Deployment of the WebSphere Liberty and IBM MQ images in containers using Swarm and Kubernetes on Docker Enterprise Edition 2.0

 ## Overview

 This Solution Brief illustrates how Docker Enterprise Edition 2.0 can be used to deploy an IBM MQ service communicating between two applications running on separate instances of WebSphere Liberty.

 The two applications can be staged using the `build` script and the sample can then be deployed by using Docker Compose or Kubernetes.
 In both cases, Docker for Mac is used to prepare and validate the initial setup before deployment on Docker Enterprise Edition 2.0.

 > Information on IBM WebSphere MQ and WebSphere Liberty is provided by Docker as a known, working configuration at the time of publishing.
 Docker does not support IBM WebSphere MQ or WebSphere Liberty.
 Please contact their approved support methods if you have any questions or problems with them.